The Secretary of State was asked—

 When it is safe to do so, I would love to visit and see the work of RCS.
 I pay tribute to the great work it is doing in its community.
 We understand the role of good mental wellbeing and helping individuals into the job market, and in Wales we have provided £1.3 million to test the new individual placement and support.
 We also provide contracted employment support programmes specifically tailored to disabled people and people with long-term health conditions, as well as administering the Access to Work scheme and the Disability Confident campaign.

 I thank everyone who works in our jobcentres.
 Our Secretary of State has committed to doubling the number of work coaches.
-We take an individual focus on our claimants, and we will take a place-based approach to helping people into work.
+We put an individual focus on our claimants, and we will take a place-based approach to helping people into work.
 We are actively working with our operations to ensure that this is done safely so that people can get back into work.

 I can absolutely reassure my hon.
 Friend that disabled people will be at the very heart of the consultation on both the Green Paper and the national strategy for disabled people.
 As soon as it is safe to do so, we will begin the roadshow of consultation across the whole country, making sure that all voices are heard and shape our future priorities.